hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 ## Admin UI & Funding

 If you used Docker to install your node, you should be able to access it at: [http://localhost:3000](http://localhost:3000) (replace `localhost` with your server IP address if you are using a VPS).
 Otherwise, locate the HOPR client on your hardware node's associated browser.
-You should end up with an admin interface that looks like this:
+You should end up with an interface that looks like this:

 ![hopr-admin user interface](./images/admin-UI-first-2.png)